neighboring countries of india

 Visa Facilitation

-India’s visa policies play a crucial role in promoting tourism and facilitating cultural exchanges with neighboring countries.
+India’s visa policies promote tourism and facilitate cultural exchanges with neighboring countries.

-• e-Visa Facility: India offers an e-Visa facility for citizens of many neighboring countries, making it easier for tourists to visit.
+• e-Visa Facility: India offers an e-Visa facility for citizens of many neighboring countries, making visiting easier for tourists.
 This includes short-term tourist visas, business visas, and medical visas.

 • Visa on Arrival: For some neighboring countries, India offers visa-on-arrival facilities, simplifying the travel process and encouraging spontaneous travel plans.